-My first contact with this beautiful country
+My first contact with Oman

 The first time I ever got in touch with Oman and its history and culture was way back in 2003 when I went to Zanzibar for an internship for my medical studies.
 As Zanzibar belonged to Oman back in the day, there are a lot of Omani traces in Zanzibar’s people, culture, architecture, food etc.